How Google’s ‘not provided’ can help us become better B2B marketers

 Focus on traffic not keyword ranking

-Being on the first page of Google for a popular keyword is all well and good, but if you’re not getting the right kind of traffic – there’s little merit.
+Most SEO experts would concur that being on the first page of Google with the help of Niche Edits is all well and good, but if you’re not getting the right kind of traffic – there’s little merit.
+If you were to check out their website, you’d know that this is not all, for there are a lot more factors that are at play, and which decide how healthy the SEO of a website is.
 Google’s ‘not provided’ is teaching us to be less concerned with our search engine ranking, and more concerned with our website traffic and visitor engagement.
 If you’re already generating quality leads and visitors are converting on your site, you’re doing the right thing.

 Focus on great content